TEAM8279/HOMESTORAGE/README.md

 ## Advantage
 * No data leaking
 * No GAFAM used
-* Only you have the data
+* Only you have your data
 ## How to do
 In progress...
 ## Logo